RN2D-Project/BootCamp_Project/README.md

 ## Communication protocols Include PNGs for these spreadsheets.

-## Tools/Technologies used to understand/review the dataset to meet the Project Deliverables.
+## Tools used to understand/review the dataset to meet the Project Deliverables.

 - Microsoft Excel - To view the data once csv file is downloaded
 - Postgress SQL - To create a database